Safe Prescription Drug Use

 To ease her agony, her doctor switched her to Valium, a longer-acting benzodiazepine, and began a long, slow taper.
-In the end, it took her three years and three months to taper off of benzos completely and now, she said, she is working on rebuilding her health.
+In the end, it took her three years and three months to taper off of benzos completely.

 Addiction is another risk associated with opioids, benzodiazepines, sleeping pills and other types of mind-altering drugs.

 Addiction is different than physical dependence and less common, Johnson said, because it involves not just having withdrawal symptoms, but an inability to stop using the drug despite its adverse effects on your health and life.

 A person who is addicted to a drug will usually experience intense cravings and compulsively use the drug.
 The user may spend a great deal of time thinking about the substance and figuring out ways to obtain it.